Current Tips and Driving Recommendations

-Add a little extra time for your drive and always make sure that the car windows are fully defrosted and clear before you set off; visibility in these conditions is ever more important; irrespective of the Highway Code recommendations in this matter:
+Always add a little extra time for your drive and always make sure that the car windows are fully clear and clean before you set off; visibility in these conditions is ever more important; irrespective of the Highway Code recommendations in this matter:

 Before you set off

 - you MUST be able to see, so clear all snow and ice from all your windows

 - you MUST ensure that lights are clean and number plates are clearly visible and legible